Brothman/sample-pie-shop/README.md

 In `src/client/js/app.js`, I imported the new css file.

+I edited `src/client/styles/product.css` to style the 'Show Product JSON' button.

 ### Client Javascript

 In `src/client/js/home.js`, I wrote logic to grab form data, send the data to the backend, and re-direct the client URL after the server returns the URL for the newly generated product.

+In `src/client/js/product.js`, I wrote logic to register the 'Show Product JSON' button click, and display the hidden product data returned from the server.

 ### Client Routing